reactjstampabay/2020-05-27-virtual-dev-environment/README.md

 ## Goals

-  * Spin up a linux VPS (Virtual Private Server) that will run our containerized API and DB for local development.
+  * Spin up a linux VPS (Virtual Private Server) that will run our containerized API and DB for our development environment.
   * SSH into our VPS.
   * Clone our GitLab API Repository (using SSH).
 We will use an actual API repository from an EdTech SaaS that John and Jordan have been working on.
   * Install docker engine and docker compose.